sigma67/spotify_to_ytmusic/README.rst

 A simple command line script to clone a Spotify playlist to YouTube Music.

 - Transfer a single Spotify playlist
+- Like all the songs in a Spotify playlist
 - Update a transferred playlist on YouTube Music
 - Transfer all playlists for a Spotify user
+- Like all songs from all playlists for a Spotify user
 - Remove playlists from YouTube Music